spokestack/spokestack-tray-android/README.md

   app:layout_constraintBottom_toBottomOf="parent"
   app:layout_constraintEnd_toEndOf="parent" />
 ```

+We only _need_ the last constraint here; the rest of the attributes are identical to the source layout.
+Since we're using `include`, though, overriding one attribute means overriding all of them; see the note at the end of the paragraph [here](https://developer.android.com/training/improving-layouts/reusing-layouts#Include).

 Value-based UI customizations are listed below.
 The filenames here point to the original definitions in the library's `res/values` folder, but replacements can be defined elsewhere in your project.
 The example app illustrates this by overriding the text color for system messages in `res/values/custom_colors.xml`.